Promisingness-of-Automating-Alignment/Promisingness-of-Automating-Alignment.github.io/README.md

 * Could AI Governance safety proposals interfere in with the implementation of an AI alignment researcher?
 * Does this approach clash with current AI governance principles such as human oversight?

-The desired output of the project is a lesswrong or EA post raising and anticipating questions and considerations for automated alignment researchers and policy makers.
+The desired output of the project is a lesswrong or EA post raising and anticipating questions and considerations for automated alignment researchers and policymakers.